The Art Chapel

 The primary design acts are subtractive - removing material and abstracting the building to highlight its generic qualities and enhance the inherent beauty of its simplicity.
 Subtraction is a form of direct action on an object that preserves the object’s independence.

-The most distinctive new feature is a large rolling wall that opens the Art Chapel to the community both literally and figuratively.
+The most distinctive feature is a large rolling wall that opens the Art Chapel to the community both literally and figuratively.
 The rolling wall is cut from the existing exterior wall preserving a door and window.
-The main interior space is a multi use room for art classes and exhibitions.
+The main interior space is a multi-use room for art classes and exhibitions.
 At the back of this room is a new plywood wall that repeats the form of the open street elevation.

-Designing versatile movable furniture was a big part of the project.
+Designing versatile movable furniture was a important part of the project.
 Custom pieces include powered, nesting work tables, stackable bookcases that double as benches, and a rolling ladder.
 All are built from Fir marine plywood to match the interior sheathing of the building.

 Details make the project: the Art Chapel includes many subtle, often hidden details that improve functionality, simplify aesthetics, and reinforce the “build nothing” ethic of adaptive reuse.

-Custom details occur throughout, but all serve the overall project goals and in many cases, students worked to obscure the intensive effort necessary to build with visual restraint
+Custom details occur throughout, but all serve the overall project goals and in many cases, students worked to obscure the intensive effort necessary to build with visual restraint.

 The Art Chapel is perceptually mute at first look.
 By “making nothing” the project explores architecture’s ability to disarm the viewer through apparent simplicity and to allow the true nature of the transformation to slowly reveal itself.

-"Show Us Your Art" community gallery event at the Art Chapel featuring an exhibition of Art Chapel design and 1:1 mockups
+"Show Us Your Art" community gallery event at the Art Chapel featuring an exhibition of Art Chapel design and 1:1 mockups.

-Material and detail explorations
+Material and detail explorations.

 Full-scale mockups are a common feature in the construction industry, especially for large, complex building assemblies such as custom facade systems, hospital surgeries, and other highly specialized building systems.
 However, these are typically built to validate design decisions made in conventional ways via computer models or drawings.
 The mockup verifies details and constructibility after significant investments in design detailing are complete.
 FACT, Plain D*B and Actual Architecture Co. use mockups differently: the full-scale mock up is the site of design development, the method through which details are created, tested, and verified.
 We often build mockups after concepts are defined in the Schematic Design phase but before commencing final Construction Documents for a project.

-A mockup of the rolling wall by Plain D*B
+A mockup of the rolling wall by Plain D*B.

-Mockups of the steel window frame by FACT and building assembly by Plain D*B
+Mockups of the steel window frame by FACT and building assembly by Plain D*B.

 Striking the prime datum line (window heads) around the room; welding custom window frames.

-First window installed
+First window installed.

-Framing the rolling wall
+Framing the rolling wall.

 The door rolls!
-(May 2024)
+(May 2024).

-Custom-fabricated concealed latches maintain a "clean" interior appearance and hide security hardware for view
+Custom-fabricated concealed latches maintain a "clean" interior appearance and hide security hardware for view.

 FACT works with creative nonprofit clients in collaborations that span design and construction.
 Central to FACT’s mission are projects shaping places of intersection between the production and consumption of culture – where the creators and audiences meet.
 With The Art Chapel, Plain + FACT explore artistic methods in the making of space, and the production of space to serve the making of art.